 Dorothy Porter is the co-founder and Vice President of Jerusalem Peacebuilders.
 She is responsible for fundraising, volunteer-staff recruitment, and quarter-mastering at the camp.
 Also a long time resident of Europe and the Middle East, Dorothy holds a BA from Yale University and an MFA (London).

-Jack Karn is the Program Director of Jerusalem Peacebuilders, leading the development of JPB programming in Houston, TX.
-An experienced educator with a passion for service, Jack has spent more than three years overseas in the Holy Land teaching leadership and peacebuilding courses in Israeli and Palestinian high schools.
+Jack Karn is the Summer Institute Coordinator of Jerusalem Peacebuilders, leading the planning and implementation of JPB's summer programming.
+An Episcopal deacon, Jack has spent more than four years overseas in the Holy Lands teaching leadership and peacebuilding courses in Israeli and Palestinian high schools.
 Between 2016-2018, he served as a volunteer in Jerusalem and Nazareth with the Young Adult Service Corps program of the Episcopal Church.
 Jack has also worked as a Program Assistant with World Learning's Youth Programs and the CONTACT Program of SIT Graduate Institute.
+Karn served as Director of Youth Ministries at Palmer Memorial Episcopal Church in Houston, TX before relocating to Denver, CO in 2023 to serve at Saint John's Cathedral.
 He holds a BA in History from the University of Maine and an MA in Peacebuilding and Conflict Transformation from SIT Graduate Institute.

-Sarah Perle Benazera is a humanist, peace-activist, storyteller and educator, with years of hands-on experience in international and inter-cultural dialogue working at the people-to-people level for a better Middle East.
+Sarah Perle Benazera the Senior Educator and Curriculum Advisor of Jerusalem Peacebuilders.
+She is a humanist, peace-activist, storyteller and educator, with years of hands-on experience in international and inter-cultural dialogue working at the people-to-people level for a better Middle East.
 After studying at the Arava Institute for Environmental Studies and meeting for the first time Jordanians and Palestinians, Sarah realized that cross-cultural dialogue and peacebuilding were her calling.
 She worked as a project manager and blog editor at YaLa Young Leaders for five years, developing and running a citizen journalism program.
 She has also been involved in various peace and cooperation projects, organizing conferences, participating in panels and programs about peace education and cooperation, and working and volunteering with Kid4Peace Jerusalem.
 She has studied Environmental Studies and Cross-Border Cooperation at Sde Boker and the Arava Institute, as well as Political Philosophy at the Université Panthéon Sorbonne in Paris.